joshuacc/ahkpm.dev/content/en/docs/guides/publishing/index.md

 ![Screenshot highlighting where to find the correct gear icon](about-gear.png)

-In the dialog box that appears, add the topic `ahkpm-package`, then click the "Save changes" button.
+In the dialog box that appears, add the topic `ahkpm-package`, as well as a brief description of the package, then click the "Save changes" button.

 ![Screenshot showing how to add the `ahkpm-package` topic](add-topic.png)

 After adding the `ahkpm-package` topic, your package is findable via `ahkpm search`.
-And sometime in the next 24 hours, it will also show up on the [Packages page](/packages).
+And sometime in the next 24 hours, it will also show up on the [Packages page](/packages), using the description you provided.